jkzorz/Metagenomes_Illumina/nanopore.md

 Final round of polishing with medaka:
 Takes a long time with large files - over 1 day.
+Medaka doesn't seem to work with large metagenomes...
+Trying to use it on reads combined from two samples failed immediately.

 ```
 #!/bin/bash